baptisteNicolas29/cmdo/README.md

 ### nodes :
 `cmdo.nodes` is a subPackage holding all maya node wrapper classes.
-They enable oop interaction with maya nodes and are returned through the api.
+They enable oop interaction with maya nodes and are returned through the api, and Graph objects.
 They can take multiple input types such as, python types,  OpenMaya types or custom types